Division 8 Flotilla 87 - Lemon Bay

 Two past Flotilla Commanders, Judy Abbott and Skip Wilson, headed up a major search through old records in 2008 to document the history of the Flotilla.
 They then summarized their findings in a PowerPoint presentation.
-Either the full MS PowerPoint or the PowerPoint Viewer is required on your PC to view this presentation.
-Click here to download the free Micrsoft PowerPoint Viewer 2003.
-Install this on your PC after downloading and then click on the presentation link above.
+Either the full MS PowerPoint or the PowerPoint Viewer is required on your computer to view this presentation.

 Looking Backward - 1961 to 1981